purplapp/purplapp/README.md

 - `./bin/robo tags` will generate the ctags file for the project

   NOTE: This requires the phptags binary be available in your $PATH

+## Code Climate

+If you've got Xdebug installed, you should run `bin/phpunit --coverage-clover build/logs/clover.xml`, and then `CODECLIMATE_REPO_TOKEN=[your_codeclimate_token] ./bin/test-reporter`.

+The `CODECLIMATE_REPO_TOKEN` value is provided after you add your repo to your Code Climate account by clicking on "Setup Test Coverage" on the right hand side of the feed.

 ## Testing